ldeichmann/configs/README.md

 # configs
-My personal config files and some scripts I wrote I don't yet have the heart to remove.
+My personal config files and some scripts I use

 ## Desktop
 ![Screenshot](screenshot.png)